mlin/sqlite_web_vfs/README.md

 # sqlite_web_vfs

-This [SQLite3 virtual filesystem extension](https://www.sqlite.org/vfs.html) provides read-only access to database files over HTTP(S), including S3 and the like, without going through a FUSE mount (a fine alternative when available).
+This [SQLite3 virtual filesystem extension](https://www.sqlite.org/vfs.html) provides read-only access to database files over HTTP(S), including S3 and the like, without involving a [FUSE mount](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) (a fine alternative when available). **See also** the companion projects [sqlite_zstd_vfs](https://github.com/mlin/sqlite_zstd_vfs/) and [Genomics Extension for SQLite](https://github.com/mlin/GenomicSQLite), which include sqlite_web_vfs along with other features, most notably compression of the database file.

 With the [extension loaded](https://sqlite.org/loadext.html), use the normal SQLite3 API to open the special URI: